-Wellington School (Ayr) Limited had restricted funds at 30 June 2020 relating to the ERASMUS project.
+Wellington School (Ayr) Limited had restricted funds at 30 June 2021 relating to the ERASMUS project and from South Ayrshire Council for the purpose of building a nursery shelter.

 PENSION COSTS AND OTHER POST-RETIREMENT BENEFITS

 The School contributes to the Scottish Teachers Superannuation Scheme for its teaching employees.